acli/new_clock/doc/Working_notes_on_citation_file_format.md

   This is easier to understand in Chicago style since Chicago treats encyclopedia articles the same way (`term` in the citation file format = “s.v.” in Chicago style).
 - Note that the equivalent Chicago citation shows that translated titles *should* be a separate field because Chicago, unlike APA
-  (or maybe IEEE – I’m not familiar enough with IEEE to have any instincts for it), clearly treats it as separate
+  (or maybe IEEE – I’m not familiar enough with IEEE), clearly treats these as separate

 <!-- $NOCITE -->